-U.S. Steel faces murky future after proposed takeover by Nippon Steel is blocked
+U.S. Steel faces murky future after Biden blocks proposed takeover by Nippon Steel

 "One nice thing about the Nippon deal was we had a new entrant to the market buying assets, as opposed to continued consolidation in which you eventually get an oligopoly if the steel mills here continue to buy each other up," he told CBS MoneyWatch.

-Could this spell the end of U.S. Steel?
+The end of U.S. Steel?

 If U.S. Steel can't turn around facilities it says are currently unprofitable, it may have to close them, Flack said, adding that "Blocking this deal doesn't serve anyone — customers, shareholders, workers or national security."